HSIDMamba: Exploring Bidirectional State-Space Models for Hyperspectral Denoising: Related Work

-CNNs have attracted significant attention for their ability to automatically extract noise patterns without prior knowledge of noise types. \cite{zhang2019hybrid} leverage 2D convolutions effectively for HSI denoising, showing strong performance in both spatial and spectral domains.
-Additionally, some approaches utilizing 3D convolutions, exemplified by the works\cite{yuan2018hyperspectral,guan2022dnrcnn}, excel in capturing spatial-spectral structural information in high-dimensional data.
-Among these methods, QRNN3D\cite{qrnn3d}, stands out for effectively modeling spatial-spectral dependencies and global spectral correlations, fully exploiting the interplay between spatial and spectral dimensions.
-Additionally, \cite{xiong2021mac} employs a non-local neural network with end-to-end model assistance, incorporating considerations of both spectral low-rankness and spatial depth priors to mitigate HSI noise.
-Nonetheless, despite their impressive noise reduction capabilities, CNNs inherently local receptive fields may restrict their ability to capture long-range dependencies within the data.
+CNNs effectively extract noise in HSI under various noise conditions, while simultaneously suppressing noise across spatial and spectral dimensions. \cite{zhang2019hybrid} leverage 2D convolutions effectively for HSI denoising, showing strong performance in both spatial and spectral domains.
+Additionally, 3D convolution significantly enhances the utilization of spatial-spectral structural information.
+Demonstrated by several techniques, notably in the studies by\cite{yuan2018hyperspectral,guan2022dnrcnn}, 3D convolutions have proven exceptionally adept at capturing the intricacies of spatial-spectral structural information within high-dimensional data.
+Among the discussed methods, TRQ3DNet\cite{TRQ3DNet} particularly excels in modeling the spatial-spectral dependencies and capturing global spectral correlations, thereby fully leveraging the synergy between spatial and spectral dimensions.
+Specifically, QRNN3D\cite{qrnn3d} achieves impressive results by combining 3D convolution and recurrent pooling functions to more effectively incorporate spatial-spectral correlations and global contextual information.
+Nonetheless, despite their formidable noise reduction capabilities, the inherently local receptive fields of CNNs may impede their ability to grasp long-range dependencies in HSI.